Facing a divorce can cause emotions to run high and normally rational

 Our firm is led by Attorney Joseph Frick, a recognized trial attorney and a proud member of The National Trial Lawyers.
 His years of practicing family law provide you with the necessary guidance and skill you need to better position your interests and needs with the court when seeking a divorce.

-The Montana Divorce Law Firm is available to you anytime by contacting us online or calling us at 406-206-3456 or schedule a free consultation and discuss your family law situation.
+The Montana Divorce Law Firm is available to you anytime by contacting us online or calling us at 406-206-3456 and discuss your family law situation.

 Montana's Professional and Expert Family Lawyer